-Of all the first world problems to have, travel burnout aka backpacker burnout ranks pretty highly on the list.
+Of all the first world problems to have, travel burnout aka travel fatigue aka travel exhaustion ranks pretty highly on the list.
 It seems silly to complain about how tired and overwhelmed you feel travelling the world when your friends are all back home working their 9 to 5’s and many people can’t even travel at all!

 To travel is to have immense privilege.

 Being able to travel means having financial security and passport privilege as well as mental and physical health.

 That said, travel, especially long term travel, can often take a toll on our minds and bodies, causing travel fatigue to kick in.
 Not only are we becoming acquainted with a different city (and sometimes timezone) every few days, but we’re also constantly adjusting to new friends, foods, languages and currencies.
 We lug our backpacks across borders in 40 degree heat, we stay awake all night on bumpy night buses, and we deal with sand flies, mosquitos, bed bugs and food poisoning.
 We share rooms with strangers, we get lost and scammed and stolen from, and we’re thousands of miles away from the people we love the most.